stytchauth/stytch-vue-example/README.md

 This project uses Stytch's [JavaScript SDK](https://stytch.com/docs/sdks/javascript-sdk) which provides pre-built UI components and headless methods to securely interact with Stytch.

-This application features Email Magic Links and Google OAuth for authentication, as well as our Sessions Management product to manage user sessions.
+This application features Email Magic Links for authentication, as well as our Sessions Management product to manage user sessions.
 You can use this application's source code as a learning resource, or use it as a jumping off point for your own project.
 We are excited to see what you build with Stytch!

 ## Set up